practicalli/spacemacs/docs/improving-code/formatting/automatic-indenting.md

 ## Aggressive Indentation

-> #### DANGER::LSP clashes with aggressive indent
+!!!
+WARNING "LSP clashes with aggressive indent"
-> Avoid running LSP format as type and aggressive indent as they will interact with each others changes and cause very strange side effects
+    Avoid running LSP format as type and aggressive indent as they will interact with each others changes and cause very strange side effects

 Set aggressive indentation for all languages using the following code instead